Skip to main content

 Need help?
 If you come across a term that you are unsure of, take a look at our Academic Writing Feedback Glossary here.
 It covers everything from ‘alliteration’ to ‘subject verb agreement’.

-You can also connect to an English Specialist at anytime to go through your feedback and discuss it in more detail.
+If your institution provides access to our Connect Live service, you can also connect to an English Specialist to go through your feedback and discuss it in more detail, at anytime.

 Step 5: Finish rewriting and editing your original document, and give it one more read.
 If you would like more feedback, feel free to upload it again.
 If not, submit it to your University, TAFE, Polytech or College’s student portal (and give yourself a pat on the back for getting feedback before you submit.
 Your future self will thank you.)